Oligodon huahin: Description

+Distribution

-DistributionOligodon huahin is only known from seven type specimens found at the type locality, within a range of approximately 1000m2, and therefore its distribution is poorly understood, although a "DOR" (dead on road) specimen was later found at a different location and habitat about 12 km away, which indicates that the species is adaptable to several different habitats than the one found at the type locality.
-This large specimen, with SVL of 520mm, was not used in the description.
+Oligodon huahin is only known from seven type specimens found at the type locality, within a range of approximately 1000 m2, and therefore its distribution is poorly understood, although a "DOR" (dead on road) specimen was later found at a different location and habitat about 12 km away, which indicates that the species is adaptable to several different habitats than the one found at the type locality.
+This large specimen, with SVL of 520 mm, was not used in the description.
 The holotype and the paratypes was all collected from the type locality in Hua Hin District, Prachuap Khiri Khan Province, Thailand.
 This species is for now proven to be endemic to the Hua Hin District, but it is likely to found in parts of the Phetchaburi Province as well.

 Conservation

-The conservation threats to O. huahin are not known, because the species is only known from a few specimen found at the same spot.
+The conservation threats to O. huahin are not known, because the species is only known from a few specimens found at the same spot.
 The area from which these were collected is not under any sort of protection, and is therefore threatened by deforestation.
 The species is «Not Evaluated» by the "International Union for Conservation of Nature" (IUCN Red List).